 California: California’s complete bar admission rules are at this link.
 Requires 4 years of study in a law office, at least 18 hours per week, 5 hours of direct supervision, monthly exams, bi-annual progress reports to the CA State Bar.
 Supervising attorney must have 5 years of active law practice in the state.

-Vermont: Vermont’s updated bar admission rules are at this link.
-See Rule 7 [previously Section 6(g)(1)].
-Requires 4 years of study in a law office.
+Vermont: Vermont’s Law Office Study Program rules are at this link.
+The program requires 4 years of supervision by a judge or attorney.
 Supervising attorney must have 3 years of experience.

 Virginia: Virginia’s complete Law Reader Program rules are at this link.
 Requires 3 years of law office study, 40 weeks per year, 25 hours per week, with 3 hours per week of direct supervision by attorney.
 Supervising attorney must have at least 10 years of experience.
 Note that the apprentice may not be employed by or compensated by the supervising attorney.